gmihaila/unt_hpc/chrome_plugin/setup_google_chrome.md

 ![alt text](https://raw.githubusercontent.com/gmihaila/unt_hpc/master/misc/chrome_ssh.png)

-To ssh in Talon, type your EUID where it says *username@hostname or free from text* This will automatically fill in username and hostname fields.
+To ssh in Talon, type your **EUID@talon3.hpc.unt.edu** where it says *username@hostname or free from text* This will automatically fill in username and hostname fields.

 Then enter 22 for the *port* field.